100DaysOfCloud/100DaysOfCloudIdeas/README.md

 * Markdown formatting
 * Difficulty Level

-We do this to expediate the review process so your project is quickly accepted into the Ideas repository.
+We do this to expedite the review process so your project is quickly accepted into the Ideas repository.